beeware/briefcase/docs/en/index.md

 - Linux, as a native system package
 - iOS, as an Xcode project
 - Android, as a Gradle project
-- the Web, as a static website using PyScript for client-side Python
+- the Web, as a static web site using PyScript for client-side Python

 It is also extensible, allowing for additional platforms and installation formats to be produced.